RhiH/studio_gallery/README.md

 As a buyer I want to be able to support the artists directly As a buyer I want to be able to amend the items in my basket.
 As a buyer I want to be able to remove items from my basket.

+Project Goals

+The overall project goal is to ensure that consumers can easily purchase printed art direct from the artists themselves, cutting out the